aleszamp98/ProMeteo/docs/source/pages/welcome.rst

 **ProMeteo** is a Python library designed to manipulate time series data collected by sonic anemometers.
 It is structured into three modules:

-- ``core`` for importing the raw data and the configuration file and computing basic statistics on sliding window.
+- ``core``: for importing the raw data and the configuration file and computing basic statistics on sliding window;
-- ``pre_processing``: for uniforming and cleaning raw time series.
+- ``pre_processing``: for uniforming and cleaning raw time series;
 - ``frame``: for rotating wind data and computing wind direction.

+These modules can be found in the ``src/`` directory of the repository.

 To run **ProMeteo**, you first need to clone the repository to a local directory using one of the standard GitHub cloning methods.